跳至主要內容

 Typing new creation options

-When creating new options for defineStore(), you should extend the DefineStoreOptionsBase.
+When creating new options for defineStore()

-Differently from PiniaCustomProperties, it only exposes two generics: the State and the Store type, allowing you to limit what can be defined.
+, it only exposes two generics: the State and the Store type, allowing you to limit what can be defined.

 For example, you can use the names of the actions: